azoth-lang/azoth.language.reference/src/generics.md

 A type parameter can be independent.
 This means that accessing it from `self` does not apply the capability of `self` to it.
 Effectively, the declarer of the containing type "owns" that value.
 The default is not independent.
 Simple independence is `ind`.
-Additionally, there is `sharable ind` which is a restricted form of independence.
+Additionally, there is `shareable ind` which is a restricted form of independence.

 **TODO:** fully and carefully document shareable independence